Jodi Picoult: Career

-Often categorized as a chick-lit author, a somewhat derisive label, Picoult has claimed to accept a lack of critical acclaim in exchange for popularity: "I'm never going to win the Nobel Prize for Literature, not going to win a National Book Award, never even going to be nominated.
+Picoult's work is often categorized as chick lit.
+She has claimed to accept a lack of critical acclaim in exchange for popularity: "I'm never going to win the Nobel Prize for Literature, not going to win a National Book Award, never even going to be nominated.
 What you trade for that is sales and readership.
-And I would rather reach more people.
-It would be very nice to not be unfairly accused of being a bad writer, but hopefully if you do pick up one of my books, you will be quickly disabused of that notion."
+And I would rather reach more people."

-In November 2019, Picoult participated in the criticism of Brooke Nelson, a college student who was mentioned in her local newspaper as saying she thought that author Sarah Dessen's YA novels were not suitable for the Common Read program run by Northern State University, Aberdeen, and had instead advocated for the inclusion of Just Mercy, a memoir by civil rights attorney Bryan Stevenson.
+In November 2019, Picoult was involved in a widely reported online controversy with Brooke Nelson, a college student who was mentioned in her local newspaper as saying she thought that author Sarah Dessen's YA novels were not suitable for the Common Read program run by Northern State University, Aberdeen.
+Instead she advocated for the inclusion of Just Mercy, a memoir by civil rights attorney Bryan Stevenson.
 Picoult described Nelson's views as "sinister" and "demeaning to women", and encouraged her followers on Twitter to "fight the patriarchy" in response to Nelson's comments.
-When the story was reported in Jezebel, The Guardian, The Washington Post, and Slate, Picoult posted an apology on Twitter, noting that her remarks had resulted in harassment and bullying of Nelson.
+When the story was reported in Jezebel, The Guardian, The Washington Post, and Slate, Picoult posted an apology on Twitter, noting that her remarks had resulted in harassment of Nelson.

-Her 2024 novel By Any Other Name is based on the premise that the poet Emilia Lanier was the actual author of several works of William Shakespeare.
-Picoult used the publication of the book to raise alternate theories of Shakespeare authorship, claiming "I think that, back then, people in theatre knew that William Shakespeare was a catch-all name for a lot of different types of authors".
-Picoult characterized Shakespeare's identity as a literary "in-joke" whose context was lost over time and argued that the widely accepted Stratfordian Shakespeare could not have written the proto-feminist characters that punctuate many of his works.
+Her 2024 novel By Any Other Name is based on the premise that the poet Emilia Lanier was the author of several works traditionally attributed to William Shakespeare.
+In the publication of the book, Picoult raises alternate theories of Shakespeare authorship, claiming that the name "William Shakespeare" functioned as a collective identity for many different types of authors.
+Picoult characterizes Shakespeare's identity as a literary in-joke whose context was lost over time, and argues that the widely accepted Stratfordian Shakespeare could not have written the protofeminist characters in many of his works.
+The novel's premise was widely rejected by Shakespearean historians.

 Advocacy

 Representation in literary arts

 Since 2013, Picoult has been member of the inaugural Writers Council of the National Writing Project, an organization that aims to provide professional development opportunities for writing teachers and expand opportunities for underrepresented youths to write and publish about topics important to them.
-Picoult is also a member of the advisory board of VIDA: Women in Literary Arts, a "non-profit feminist organization committed to creating transparency around the lack of gender parity in the literary landscape and to amplifying historically marginalized voices, including people of color; writers with disabilities; and queer, trans and gender nonconforming individuals".
+Picoult was also a member of the advisory board of feminist nonprofit VIDA: Women in Literary Arts.